Timeneye Blog

 Jira, a behemoth in the realm of project management tools, is purpose-built for agile development and software projects.
 It enables users to create both scrum and kanban boards, so teams can visualize and manage their pipelines.
 Although it may appear daunting at first, Jira proves to be an invaluable solution for development teams seeking to track bugs and issues, while gaining real-time visibility into task progress.

-Best for: software development teams
+Best for: software development teams/ teams handling projects with complex dependencies

 Price: generous free plan for up to 10 users, after that the pricing starts at $7.50 per user

 When discussing kanban, it's impossible to overlook Trello.
-Trello's main feature is its kanban boards, where tasks are organized into cards that can be moved forward as the project progresses.
+Trello's iconic core feature is its kanban boards, where tasks are organized into cards that can be moved forward as the project progresses.
 With its simplicity and vibrant interface, Trello becomes even more powerful with automation features and add-ons, known as "Power-ups".
 The Trello Power-up marketplace offers a wide range of apps for any additional features you may need on your Trello board.

 Its drag-and-drop functionality makes Trello intuitive and user-friendly, even for those who may not be tech-savvy.